MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-mobile-beta-channel.md

 - [iOS][After Stable release] Introduce a policy to control the behavior of opening Intune unmanaged URL in work profile.
 Current behavior is "stay" and open the unmanaged URL in work profile.
 This policy allows admin to change behavior to switch to personal context and open the unmanaged URL.

   `com.microsoft.intune.mam.managedbrowser.ProfileAutoSwitch`
-  - 0 (Default) -  The URLs will be opened in normal tabs with work profile
+  - 0 (Default) -  The URLs are opened in normal tabs with work profile
-  - 1 -  Edge will respect Intune's protection policy, the behavior is based on the configuration of Receive data from other apps in Intune protection policy.
+  - 1 -  Edge respects Intune's protection policy, the behavior is based on the configuration of Receive data from other apps in Intune protection policy.
     - All apps  -  fall back to behavior for policy value 0
-    - None or Policy manage apps
+    - None or Policy managed apps
-      - If personal profile is signed-in, the URLs will be opened in normal tabs with personal profile
+      - If personal profile is signed-in, the URLs are opened in normal tabs with personal profile
-      - If personal profile is not signed-in, the URLs will be opened in InPrivate
+      - If personal profile isn't signed-in, the URLs are opened in InPrivate
-      - If InPrivate is disabled, the URLs will not be opened
+      - If InPrivate is disabled, the URLs won't be opened
-  - 2 (Android only) - Edge will check **URLAllowlist** or **URLBlocklist**.
-Edge will open allowed URLs in normal tabs with work profile.
-As for URLs in block list, they may or may not be opened in InPrivate or normal tabs with personal profile, it depends on how **openInPrivateIfBlocked** is configured.
+  - 2 (Android only) - Microsoft Edge checks **URLAllowlist** or **URLBlocklist**.
+Microsoft Edge opens allowed URLs in normal tabs with work profile.
+As for URLs in blocklist, they might or might not be opened in InPrivate or normal tabs with personal profile, it depends on how **openInPrivateIfBlocked** is configured.

 ## Version 123.0.2420.48 (Android and iOS): March 19, 2024